openxla/shardy/docs/sharding_representation.md

     the right of (that are minor to) this sub-axis (if equal to 1 it means there are none, If larger than 1 it corresponds to a single or multiple sub-axes).

-However, the number of other sub-axes doesn’t make a difference when using a specific sub-axis `"x":(m)k`, and any other sub-axis doesn’t need to be referenced in the tensor sharding if it doesn’t shard a dimension or is explicitly replicated.
+However, the number of other sub-axes doesn't make a difference when using a specific sub-axis `"x":(m)k`, and any other sub-axis doesn't need to be referenced in the tensor sharding if it doesn't shard a dimension or is explicitly replicated.

 Going back to the example in [Motivation section](#motivation), we can shard the